crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 ## Data

 The first version of the project was very simple: A few *Swift* files compiled through *CLI*[^coderunner].
-With it, I did a few tests with different specifications and models.
-Originally I planned to be more academic and gather data to make visual comparisons, but in the end, I only had the opportunity to log basic data.
+I did a few tests with different specifications and models and originally planned to gather data to make visual comparisons, but in the end, I only had the opportunity to log basic data.

 [^coderunner]: With the *amazing CodeRunner app*

 Unfortunately, I have not access at this time to those few tests I did back then.
-Though, I have found some of the outputs from *Codestral* in my disk:
+Though, I have found some of the outputs from *Codestral* in my *ssd*:

 {{< runnable "./results/codestral/FileImporter.swift.html">}}
 {{< runnable "./results/codestral/LineAppender.swift.html">}}
 {{< runnable "./results/codestral/PasswordGenerator.swift.html">}}

-Since I can't give you data, I can only tell you that the worst performing model was *Gemini*.
-But it may be due to the current setup.

-The best performers were *Claude* and *ChatGPT*.
+Since I can't give you data, all I can tell you is that the worst performing model was *Gemini* and the best performers were *Claude* and *ChatGPT*.

-*Llama 3.2* gave variable results, although the iteration speed from being a local execution often compensated for the shortcomings.
+*Llama 3.2* gave variable results, although the iteration speed from being a local execution somewhat compensated the shortcomings.

 ## Issues